Sonny Tufts: Early life and family

 Bowen Charlton Tufts III (some sources give "Charleston") (nicknamed "Sonny") was born in Boston into a prominent banking family, the son of Octavia Emily (Williams) and Bowen Charlton Tufts.
 The Tufts family patriarch, Peter Tufts, sailed to America from Wilby, Norfolk, England in 1638.
 His granduncle was businessman and philanthropist Charles Tufts, for whom Tufts University is named.

-Tufts attended the Phillips Exeter Academy, He later broke with the family banking tradition by not studying business at Harvard, choosing instead to study opera at Yale University, where he was an editor of campus humor magazine The Yale Record.
-He was a member of the Skull and Bones society and played for the Yale football team.
-Tufts also performed in a musical group, the Whiffenpoofs, and toured with the group in Europe.
+Tufts attended the Phillips Exeter Academy, He later broke with the family banking tradition by not studying business at Harvard and attending rival Yale instead and following other pursuits.
+There he played for the Yale football team, served as an editor of the campus humor magazine The Yale Record, was inducted a member of the elite, secret Skull and Bones society, and performed in Yale's famous musical group, the Whiffenpoofs.

-While touring in Naples, Tufts decided to study opera.
-He studied opera in Paris for a year and in the United States for three.
+It was while on a Whiffenpoofs tour of Europe that Tufts decided to study opera, struck by the urge during a stop in Naples.
+He followed up with a year of tutelage in Paris and three more in the United States.

 Career

 After graduating from Yale in 1935, Tufts auditioned with the Metropolitan Opera in New York City, but eventually worked on the Broadway stage.
-He appeared in the stage show Who's Who and Sing for Your Supper (1939).
+He appeared in Who's Who, and Sing for Your Supper in 1939.
 Tufts then began singing in hotels and nightclubs.

 Paramount

 A Yale classmate of Tufts' later convinced him to move to Hollywood to begin a career as an actor.
-Upon arriving in Hollywood, Tufts' friend, hotel manager Jack Donnelly, accompanied Tufts to Paramount Pictures and introduced him to a casting director Joe Egli.
+Upon arriving there, Tufts' friend, hotel manager Jack Donnelly, accompanied him to Paramount Pictures and introduced him to casting director Joe Egli.
 Egli shot a screen test with Tufts, who was then signed to Paramount.

 His first role was as Kansas, an affable Marine and love interest of Paulette Goddard in the 1943 World War II romantic drama So Proudly We Hail!.
 The film was a critical and box-office hit, largely due to the three female leads: Claudette Colbert, Paulette Goddard, and Veronica Lake.
 Tufts' performance was praised by critics and the role served as a launching pad for his career.
 After the release of the film, Tufts received 1700 fan letters a week and was named "The Find of 1943."

-Due to an old college football injury, Tufts was one of the few male actors not serving overseas in the war.
-He was borrowed by RKO, which was looking for a leading man to support Olivia de Havilland in the comedy Government Girl (1944); Paramount got Maureen O'Hara in exchange.
-(This meant he had to drop out of Standing Room Only; he was replaced by Fred MacMurray.)
-The film was a huge hit and Tufts was voted the number one "Star of Tomorrow" by exhibitors for 1944.
+Due to an old college football injury, Tufts was unable to join the military and serve overseas in the war.
+With Hollywood's ranks of leading men heavily depleted by the war effort, Tufts was borrowed by RKO to play opposite leading lady Olivia de Havilland in the comedy Government Girl (1944); Paramount got a loan of Maureen O'Hara in exchange.
+The farm-out to RKO meant Tufts had to drop out of Standing Room Only, where he was replaced by Fred MacMurray.
+Government Girl was a huge hit and Tufts was voted the number one "Star of Tomorrow" by Australian exhibitors for 1944.